orta/pragmatic-testing/introducing_tests_into_an_existing_app.md

+# Introducing Tests to an Existing App

 We introduced tests into the first Artsy iOS App around the time that it hit 100,000 lines of code (including `Pods/`).
 The app was the product of a hard and unmovable deadline.
-We pushed out two patch releases after that then sat back to try and figure out how to switch make the app friendly to new developers to the platform.
+We pushed out two patch releases after that, then sat back to try and figure out how to switch make the app friendly to new developers.

 We introduced some ground rules:

-* All bugs get a test.
+* All bug fixes get a test.
 * Nearly all new code gets tested.
-* Code you touch should get cleaned, and tested.
+* Code you touch in the process should get cleaned, and tested.

 At the same time we agreed on a style change.
 Braces at the end of methods would move down to the next line.
 This meant we would know up-front whether code should be [considered legacy](http://www.amazon.com/Working-Effectively-Legacy-Michael-Feathers/dp/0131177052) or not.